-(Signature of Employee) (Date) Clearinghouse. present and future employers, as well as the FMCSA I hereby give my consent to the District to per form queries of the FMCSA Clearinghouse and share FMCSA's drug and alcohol program regulatio ns. performing safety sensitive functions, includin ng driving a commercial motor vehicle, as required by FMCSA Clearinghouse; but that without my c onsent I understand I will be prohibited from District sharing of drug and alcohol testing inf formation with past, present or future employers or the I understand that I am not required to consent to the query of the FMCSA Clearinghouse or the required to report any drug and alcohol violation ons of this policy to the FMCSA Clearinghouse. further understand the District will check and J perform queries of my testing results annually and is requires the use of a commercial driver's license.
-I I understand that the District will check and pe erform queries of my drug and alcohol testing results as well as the FMCSA Clearinghouse in accord dance with state and federal laws. information related to my drug and alcohol tes sting results with prior, current and future employers, information about me exists in the Clearinghou use.
-I further consent to the District sharing License Drug and Alcohol Clearinghouse to de etermine whether drug or alcohol violation queries of the Federal Motor Carrier Safety Ac dministration ("FMCSA") Commercial Driver's commercial driver's license in the District, I grant consent for the District to conduct I, (Name of Employee), understand that as s part of my employment in a position that requires a
+(Signature of Employee) (Date) Clearinghouse. my drug and alcohol testing results with past, present and future re employers, as well as the FMCSA I hereby give my consent to the District to perform queries of the FMCSA Clearinghouse and share FMCSA's drug and alcohol program regulations. performing safety sensitive functions, including driving a com- mercial motor vehicle, as required by FMCSA Clearinghouse; but that without my consent I underst and I will be prohibited from District sharing of drug and alcohol testing information with p ast, present or future employers or the I understand that I am not required to consent to the query of t he FMCSA Clearinghouse or the required to report any drug and alcohol violations of this polic y to the FMCSA Clearinghouse. further understand the District will check and perform queries of my testing results annually and is prior to my employment in any position which requires the use I understand that the District will check and perform queries o as well as the FMCSA Clearinghouse in accordance with state and federal laws. information related to my drug and alcohol testing results with prior, current and future employers, information about me exists in the Clearinghouse.
+I further co nsent to the District sharing License Drug and Alcohol Clearinghouse to determine whether r drug or alcohol violation queries of the Federal Motor Carrier Safety Administration ("I FMCSA") Commercial Driver's commercial driver's license in the District, I gran t consent for the District to conduct I, (Name of Employee), understand that as part of my emp ployment in a position that requires a